 Though we are seriously tired of looking at all this snow, the promise of spring is just around the corner as the mountains of white begin to melt.
 Gardeners are itching to get out and dig around, see what’s coming up, start making plans.
 What do you think they’ll find?

-Though it seems hard to believe, understand that snow is beneficial to our plants, shrubs, and trees.
+Though it seems hard to believe, snow is beneficial to our plants, shrubs, and trees.
 Not only does snow replenish the soil with moisture, but snow has great insulation properties that slow down the loss of heat from the ground.
 In an ideal winter, our plants have gone dormant long before the ground begins to freeze.
 Followed by a comfy blanket of snow, this frozen soil remains right around 32 degrees, and those plants and shrubs have a long rest before they’re required to perform again.
 This should cheer you up: most, if not all, of your plants have survived.

 As the sun melts patches of snow off the landscape beds, we see the small green nubs of things poking through the soil.
 Daffodils, crocus, snowdrops.
 Maybe even some hyacinth.
 Some of the hardier perennials such as iris and stonecrop might also appear.
 Some herbs such as cilantro and thyme fared well under the snow.
 If you look carefully where your peony bloomed last year, you’ll see the small red spears pushing through.
 And, of course, close inspection of some early trees shows the swell of buds.